khm/DWF-Documentation/JSON-file-format-v4.md

 This identifies which version of the data format is in use.
 This is mandatory and designed to prevent problems with attempting to detect what format of data is used.

-Mandatory in: root level, any containers not in same version as parent container/root level object Optional in: all containers
+Mandatory in: root level, any containers not in same version as parent container/root level object

+Optional in: all containers

-# CVE JSON containers
+# CVE ID JSON containers

 These objects can in turn contain more objects, arrays, strings and so on.
 The reason for this is so that each top level object type can contain self identifying data such as CVE_Data_version.
 Most objects can in turn contains virtually any other object.
 In general if you traverse into the nested tree of objects you should not encounter any chains that contains more than one instance of a given object container.
+Simply put you should not for example encounter a chain such as: root, CVE_affects, CVE_configuration, CVE_workaround, CVE_configuration.
+Please note that this rule may be subject to change as we get new container types and use cases.

 ## CVE_data_meta

-must be present in root level, can be present in root level or can be a child of anything [single] [CVEID]
+This is meta data about the CVE ID such as the CVE ID, who requested it, who assigned it, when it was requested, when it was assigned, the current state (PUBLIC, REJECT, etc.) and so on.

+Must contains: CVEID

+Mandatory in: root level

+Optional in: none

 ## CVE_affects